GeorgeBacky/web3-trading-platform/README.md

 ## Security

-- All sensitive operations require wallet authentication
+- All sensitive operations are simulated in demo mode
-- Guest mode is available for demo purposes
+- Guest mode uses mock data for demonstration
-- API keys are stored securely
+- No real API keys or sensitive data are used
-- Regular security audits are performed
+- Platform is for development and testing purposes only

 ## License